Chapter 11. Semi-Diplomatic Transcriptions: Features Unique to Print Playbooks

 Words that are set below the semantic line to which they belong are known as turnunders:

-When you are transcribing your semi-diplomatic text, type the hungword in the semantic
+When you are transcribing your semi-diplomatic transcription, type the hungword in

 <seg>